 I never heard my father complain, whine or pout about his life.
 He loved being responsible and being the breadwinner who provided food, clothing, and shelter, while having the energy to engage with his six children after putting in long hours in the sun.
 He and mom purchased the home I grew up in when I was one and seemed to be well off supporting us.
 My dad supported our goals and dreams.
 He helped all of us get started with college although they didn’t have a lot of money.
 Dad and mom never went to college, but they made sure we all had the opportunity to go to college;

-For to the majority of my life growing up my mom and dad had a great relationship and she supported him in his efforts to support our family.
-Like many married couples whose children have left home for college they experienced their share of martial ups and downs.
+For the majority of my life growing up, my mom and dad had a great relationship and she supported him in his efforts to support our family.
+Like many married couples whose children have left home for college they experienced their share of marital ups and downs.
 It was the empty nest syndrome.
 Mom respected dad because of their relationship and also for the way he supported us.
-My parents grew up during the 1930’s and 1940’s, so being black in the south wasn’t a walk in the park.
+My parents grew up during the 1930’s and 1940’s, so being black in the South wasn’t a walk in the park.
 They loved each other and they loved us.
 I personally felt like I grew up wealthy and was shielded from the social and political tension of the 60’s.
 Like Rosa Parks, my mother was also told to move to the back of the bus or get off; afterwards my father made sure we always had two cars.
 I personally had no idea.

-The men in my town call my dad W.C.; he was well-known within our community.
+The men in my town called my dad W.C.; he was well-known within our community.
 I learned that my dad wasn't someone to play with because of the way the men respected him in town.

-He was drafted and served in the military during the Korean War before most of my siblings and me were born.
+He was drafted and served in the military during the Korean War before most of my siblings and I were born.
 He would tell us interesting stories of his experience in the Army but he didn’t go to Korea.

 In the 70’s my father started playing golf and I have fond memories of going to golf tournaments with him and my sisters, staying in hotels and meeting new friends.
 Because of his physique and strength he became a really good golfer and upon his death I learned that he won 18 trophies during his time in the amateur black men’s golf league.
-He taught me to play and after his death I inherited his golf clubs.
+He taught me to play and after his death, I inherited his golf clubs.
 I’ve learned to play pretty well using his clubs.

 One of the most poignant memories I have of my father was the way he worked to take care of his mother.
-My father loved his mother and he did whatever was required to support her throughout her life and her transition during death.
+My father loved his mother and he did whatever was required to support her throughout her life and her transition towards death.

 He also did a lot to take care of others in our community.
 He served on a number of boards in the church we attended and he supported many of the elderly that needed help around their homes.
 He was also a great grandfather.

 Finally, I remember dad teaching me how to support and raise my own family, especially how important it is to support my daughter as she becomes a young lady.
 I remember him when I get up and go to work.
 I remember him when I pay bills, buy food and ensuring we have proper clothing and shelter, because that’s what dads do.
-His example helped me to make a decision not to pursue my career as a professional musician so that I would be there for my wife and kids and not go on road performing.
-Reflecting back on my dad strength means a lot to me and has helped me become the man I am today.
+His example helped me to make a decision not to pursue my career as a professional musician so that I would be there for my wife and kids and not go on the road performing.
+Reflecting back on my dad's strength means a lot to me and has helped me become the man I am today.

 What memories do you have of your father?
 How has your father’s work ethic impacted your life?